 Introduction

 I study physical limnology, physical oceanography, and geophysical fluid dynamics, which describe the dynamics of momentum and heat in large lakes and oceans.
 Most of my research focuses on small-scale processes that occur over short timescales, such as internal waves and their associated turbulence.
-Research on these processes can provide us with more accurate predictions of currents, safer offshore engineering, and better estimates of future climate.
+This research improves predictions of currents and turbulent diffusion.
+Currents transport people lost at sea, nutrients, larvae, sediment, and pollution.
+They also impact sonar and offshore maritime operations.
+Turbulent diffusion is critical for accurately predicting the distribution of heat in the ocean.
 I work to answer scientific questions through a combination of observations, theory, and numerical modeling.

 Fieldwork on large lakes and in the ocean is challenging because we often sample remote locations and place instruments in harsh conditions.
 However, the effort is worthwhile, because large lakes and oceans are greatly under-sampled, and new measurements almost always lead to new insights and some unexpected results.
 The University of Minnesota Duluth is an excellent place to conduct fieldwork on the Great Lakes because it is home to the R/V Blue Heron, the only UNOLS vessel on the Great Lakes.